yusufk/pytgbotapi/README.md

 # pytgbotapi
-A python implementation of the Telegram Bot API
+A python implementation of the Telegram Bot API - https://core.telegram.org/bots/api

+Please feel free to contribute!